 Professor Jeff Forshaw

 Jeff Forshaw is a particle physicist with a special interest in quantum chromodynamics (QCD).
 He became Professor Jeff at the age of 36, having achieved a 1st from Oxford in 1989 and a PhD in Theoretical Physics at Manchester in 1992 where he is currently Professor of Particle Physics.
 He is also a Scientific Associate at CERN.
 An accomplished presenter, Professor Jeff captivates audiences with his explanations of the beautiful, but often complex, ideas behind the laws of nature to a general audience.

-The author of over 100 scientific papers, Professor Jeff has also written several popular science books, including Why Does E=mc2?, The Quantum Universe and Universal: A guide to the cosmos, the latter co-written with Brian Cox.
+The author of over 100 scientific papers, Professor Jeff has also written several popular science books, including Why Does E=mc2?, The Quantum Universe and Universal: A guide to the cosmos, and Black Holes: The Key to Understanding the Universe the latter two co-written with Brian Cox.
 He frequently acts as a science consultant to the BBC and is a columnist for The Observer.
 His television and radio credits include appearances on BBC Breakfast TV, BBC Five Live, Equinox, and Horizon.

 Jeff is a recipient of the Maxwell Medal and Prize for his contribution to particle physics, and the Kelvin Prize from the Institute of Physics for his contribution to the public understanding of physics.